A brief history of the

 Original Factory publicity photo with Piers Weld-Forester driving

-While the flow of production cars was not at its best, sales had increased but production did not keep pace with the demand.
-The Unipower GT was a time-consuming hand-built car and some early running changes (rear-lights, door handles, rear window vents, dashboard layout) required as previous parts were difficult to source now, added to the delays.
+Sales of car was never a problem, as they were seen as very attractive, however production was impacted by the racing programme that year and could not keep pace with the demand.
+The Unipower GT was a time-consuming hand-built car and despite various running changes (rear-lights, door handles, rear window vents, dashboard layout) being implemented to improve the product, sometimes as previously used parts became difficult to source, added to the delays.

 London Motor Show Earls Court 1969

-Meanwhile back at the factory, the racing programme had had a detrimental impact on the cash-flow, with subsequent delays in supplier deliveries.
-So, at the end of 1969, with another 29 cars having been built by UWF, bringing the total production to just 73 cars, but despite a considerable number of cars on the Order books, production ceased and the Company was wound up on the 19th January 1970.
-If the racing programme had not had such an impact on production, who knows how many Unipower GT’s would have gone on to be produced.
+The racing programme that had been embarked on in 1969 by Piers was having a detrimental impact on cash-flow, with subsequent delays in supplier deliveries impacting production.
+So, at the end of 1969 with UWF having built another 29 cars bringing the total production to just 73 cars, and with a considerable number of cars on the Order books, production ceased and the Company was wound up on the 19th January 1970.
+If the racing programme had not had such an impact on production, who knows how many Unipower GT’s would have gone on to be produced especially as an even more attractive Mk2 was very much a possibility..

-Most of the cars have survived and are now scattered all over the World, with cars as far away as Australia, with a great many still on the road today along with quite a few still being raced in the USA and Portugal as well as the UK.
-It is testimony perhaps to the original design that, as Ernie Unger has said, "the car was never intended to be a race car.
+A great many of the cars survive today and located all over the World, with cars as far away as Australia.
+Many are still roadworthy or in private collections, with quite a few still currently being raced in the USA and Portugal as well as the UK.
+It is testimony to the original design that, as Ernie Unger has said, "the car was never intended to be a race car.
 It was intended as a road car which might be good enough for the occasional amateur sprint etc. It came as a bit of a surprise to be so well received that people wanted to race it seriously.
-If we'd started to do a race car it would have been very different", that the Unipower GT is still making its presence felt, to good effect, in competitions around the World.
-Now over 54 years later, a number of cars are in a state of restoration, their Owners determined that one day they will be back on the road again.
+If we'd started to do a race car it would have been very different", that the Unipower GT is still making its presence felt, to good effect in competitions around the World.
+Now over 54 years later, a greater number of cars are being restored, such is the interest and passion for these cars, their Owners determined that one day they will be back on the road again.

 It is for this very reason that the Unipower GT Owners Club was formed back in 1972 to provide help, advice and guidance for these Owners to maintain and enjoy these remarkable cars long into the future.